RiazSamir/Adversary-Simulation-Detection-Lab/README.md

 **Summary:**

-This lab sucessfully demonstrated a full end-to-end detection workflow within a simulated enterprise. pfSense handled netowrk segmentation, Zeek and Suricata provided network visibility, Splunk Centralized log data, and Windows Secuirty logs captured endpoint telemetry.
+This lab sucessfully demonstrated visibility between enpoints. pfSense handled netowrk segmentation, Zeek and Suricata provided network visibility, Splunk Centralized log data, and Windows Secuirty logs captured endpoint telemetry.

 **Detection Outcome**

 - Zeek identified HTTP requests made by the client to download the malicious payload.
-- Windows Event ID 4688 confirmed execution of the malicious file and teh creation of a new user.
+- Windows Event ID 4688 confirmed execution of the malicious file and the creation of a new user.
 - Splunk has successfully correlated these data sources, providing full visibility into the attack chain.

 **Improvements**